Straight Stick Review – The Best New Golf Training Aid?

 Working down the shaft, you will find a magnetic anchor with an adjustable slide that sits among a set of tick marks each labeled with a swing speed.
 This is the money piece of the Straight Stick.
 We will explain how it works in a moment, but it is worth noting that it is a very easy mechanism to learn, and only takes about 30 seconds to adjust to the proper setting for you.

 Finally, the club head.
 Every Straight Stick is built with the head of a 7 iron.
-This is common for training aids as the 7 iron provides a down-the-middle approach to practice that is fairly easy to translate to every club in your bag.
+This is common for training aids as the 7 iron provides a down-the-middle approach to practice that is fairly easy to translate to every club in your golf bag.
 It has the appearance of a game improvement iron, which makes it a good bridge to most golfers' actual clubs as well.

 RELATED: 12 Best Golf Tips To Improve Your Swing And Your Game